Should you get a Jack Russell Terrier?

 Border Terrier

 The Jack Russell Terrier can reach up to 14 inches in height and 17 pounds in weight.
-They may have either a smooth or broken coat that can come in the following colors:
+Their coat types and colors are:

 Growing Up Jack Russell Terrier